Music production has come a long way in the past decade.

 It’s primarily used for live performances and remixing songs, although it has full capability of being used to record music as well as other uses.
 A true digital performer.
-Read more about how Ableton manages to achieve both here.

 The variety Ableton has to offer when it comes to samples, instruments and effects are extremely extensive.
 It’s been described by many as feeling like an instrument itself with the mindset it puts you in and the way it inspires creativity.

 The way the software handles audio wrapping is super impressive with little to no latency and a natural sound.